 The most recent chapter in my own life has brought a move away from the buzz of a downtown apartment nestled conveniently between the kids’ schools, my university job, and a bustling corridor filled with shops, boutiques, museums, and chic cafes.
 At this time last year, that apartment had been a dream come true.
 I could walk my rounds to the public library, the coffee shop, the co-working office, and the health food store in less than 30 minutes (a REAL plus for someone like me who loves pedestrian-friendly neighborhoods).
 Every day, I would stroll 10 minutes away to the metro station and catch the bus to work, to avoid having to pay the dreaded $700/year fee for a university parking permit.
 And whenever downtown held its colorful music or cultural festivals throughout the year, my family and I had front row seats.
 It was like hosting thousands of guests in our yard without having to send the invitations, pay for the food, or clean up the mess.

 Downtown life served us well, but when we got an invitation from a friend earlier this year to check out a cabin in the woods, something told me to give it a shot.
 The owners were a young couple with a daughter the same age as our twin girls, and they were looking to cultivate an intentional community.
-The cabin was one of four cradled within 100 acres of live oak and redwood forest, and the whole place was off the grid.
-In the 10 years they’d owned the property, this couple had set up solar power for all four cabins, built a geo-dome to accompany the cabins, converted a large house on the property into a community room, developed a shared garden space, started a cooperative chicken coop, turned a huge ditch into a swimming hole, and layered the whole place with family-friendly diversions like a swing over the creek, a zipline, a climbing wall, a giant trampoline, and a cob pizza oven (my personal favorite).
+The cabin was one of five cradled within 30 acres of eucalyptus and redwood forest, and the whole place was off the grid.
+In the 10 years they’d owned the property, this couple had set up solar power for all five cabins, built a geo-dome to accompany the cabins, converted a large house on the property into a community room, developed a shared garden space, started a cooperative chicken coop, turned a huge ditch into a swimming hole, and layered the whole place with family-friendly diversions like a swing over the creek, a zipline, a climbing wall, a giant trampoline, and a cob pizza oven (my personal favorite).
 Not to mention that they began hosting monthly music concerts in a cave located in the center of the property.

 But the best part, when I went to go check the place out, was the quaint little two-story cabin that would become ours, with its wood-burning stove and built-in bookshelves and balcony overlooking the treetops.
 It was small for a six-person family (500 square feet), but felt spacious because of the lofted bedrooms and the huge windows that let bright sunlight pour right into every corner.
 The back door led straight to the communal garden, and the front one right into the woods.